-Gratiot Farms Wind Project has over 100 landowner partners representing a total project area of 16,000 acres.
+Gratiot Farms Wind Project has over 100 participating landowners representing a total project area of more than 20,000 acres.

 Who is buying the power?

-The power produced by Gratiot Farms Wind Project is expected to be sold to Michigan utility companies and other utility companies located within the MISO regional transmission area.
+The power produced by Gratiot Farms Wind Project is expected to be sold to Michigan utility companies.

 Who developed the project?